 What is network automation?

 Network automation is a methodology in which software automatically configures, provisions, manages and tests network devices.
-It is used by enterprises and service providers to improve efficiency, reduce human error and lower Opex.
+It is used by enterprises and service providers to improve efficiency, reduce human error and lower operating expense (Opex).

-Network automation also plays a key role in software-defined networking, network virtualization and network orchestration, enabling automated provisioning of virtual network tenants and functions, such as virtual load balancing.
+Network automation also plays a key role in software-defined networking (SDN), network virtualization and network orchestration, enabling automated provisioning of virtual network tenants and functions, such as virtual load balancing.

 Types of network automation

-Automation can be employed in any type of network, including local area networks (LANs), wide area network (WANs), data center networks, cloud networks and wireless networks.
-In short, any network resource controlled through a command-line interface (CLI) or an application programming interface (API) can be automated.
+Automation can be employed in any type of network, including local area networks, WANs, data center networks, cloud networks and wireless networks.
+In short, any network resource controlled through a CLI or an API can be automated.